CherryDev-Arch/CherryDev-Arch/README.md

 ### 📝 Career

-As you have read before, I am studying software engineering, web design, and development.
+As you have read before, I am studying backend software development.

 ### 📞 Socials I have (find me yourself)